-- Have a student account paid in full before graduating or participating in graduation ceremonies. - 2.
-Pay all fees. - 3.
+- Have a student account paid in full before graduating or participating in graduation ceremonies. - Pay all fees. - 3.
 Students completing degree requirements in December are requested to participate in commencement.
 Students completing degree requirements in May or August must attend commencement unless officially excused by the vice president for academic affairs.
-A written request to graduate "in absentia" must be submitted to the Office of Academic Affairs. - 4.
-File a degree plan with the Office of the Registrar no later than the completion of thirty semester hours.
-A new degree plan or revisions to an existing degree plan for a graduate may not be filed later than two weeks prior to graduation.
+A written request to graduate "in absentia" must be submitted to the Office of Academic Affairs.

-- 5. Order diploma by the second week of the semester in which graduation is expected. - Complete a minimum of 64 semester hours including one exercise and sport science activity course. - 7.
-Have an overall grade point average of 2.00 or better. - Make a minimum grade of "C" on all advanced hours taken.
-Grades below a "C" cannot be counted toward a degree. - 9.
-Complete a minimum of eighteen hours in residence. - 10.
+- 4. File a degree plan with the Office of the Registrar no later than the completion of thirty semester hours.
+A new degree plan or revisions to an existing degree plan for a graduate may not be filed later than two weeks prior to graduation. - 5.
+Order diploma by the second week of the semester in which graduation is expected. - Complete a minimum of 64 semester hours including one exercise and sport science activity course. - 7.
+Have an overall grade point average of 2.00 or better. - 8.
+Make a minimum grade of "C" on all advanced hours taken.
+Grades below a "C" in 3000 or 4000 level courses cannot be counted toward a degree. - 9.
+Complete a minimum of sixteen hours in residence. - 10.
 Present no more than fifteen semester hours by correspondence, credit by examination (including Advanced Placement, CLEP, ACT-PEP, DANTES or other nationally recognized examinations), or credit for military and civilian training.
 No more than nine of the fifteen hours may be by correspondence.
-(Students must complete BIB 1303 and BIB 1304 in a classroom setting either at HPU or at another university.
-Requests to complete these courses by correspondence will be denied.) - 11.
+BIB 1303 and BIB 1304 may not be taken by correspondence. - 11.
 Transfer credit earned through correspondence, distance learning, or in-residence study at another university, which is needed to fulfill degree requirements for graduation, must be received by the Office of the Registrar by the following dates: December graduates November 15; May graduates April 1; August graduates July 15.
 Receipt of official transfer credit after the stated date will result in the graduate being moved to the next graduation date. - 12.
 Have at least a "C" average in the concentration. - 13.
 Have completed three chapel/student assembly credits.
 This requirement may be waived for students attending classes at Howard Payne's extension campuses.